RAKSHIT1998/GoFit.Ai---live-Healthy/CREATE_TEST_USER.md

 This guide shows you how to create a test user account for logging into the app.

+## ⚠️ Security Notice

+**Never commit test credentials to version control!** Always use the script to generate random credentials, or use unique credentials that are not documented in the repository.

 ## Method 1: Using the Script (Recommended)

+The script generates random credentials automatically, ensuring they're unique and not committed to version control.

 ### Prerequisites
 - Backend dependencies installed (`npm install`)